 If you are concerned about a loved one, the first step is to try and talk to them about their drug use.
 If they are open to treatment, you can help them find a local treatment center to assist in their recovery.
 They may be in denial or respond in anger at you suggesting a problem, in which case you can set up an intervention with a treatment specialist or doctor.
-If you are concerned about their health, but they are resisting treatment, it is a for you to check in on them, and ensure they are okay.
-Be supportive without being an enabler, and remember they have to decide to get clean – no one can do that for them.
+If you are concerned about their health, but they are resisting treatment, you can check in on them and ensure they are okay.
+Be supportive without being an enabler, and remember that it is no one else’s decision but theirs to get help or treatment.

-Treatment for hallucinogen abuse and addiction focuses strongly on helping patients put an end to their substance abuse and heal from the negative effects that these drugs have caused.
+Treatment for hallucinogen misuse and addiction focuses strongly on helping patients put an end to their substance abuse and heal from the negative effects that these drugs can cause.
 In most cases, behavioral therapies are the main treatment options for recovery, and patients can learn better attitudes, behaviors, and beliefs that can help them understand the dangers of drug abuse and avoid relapse.

 Treating any co-occurring mental disorders is also extremely important in rehab for hallucinogen abuse.
 Any issues that are associated with these drugs and one’s mental state must be addressed and treated so the individual will not backtrack in their recovery.
 Being treated for hallucinogen abuse often requires large amounts of therapy, but certain medications may be helpful as well.

-Hallucinogens are extremely dangerous drugs, whether they are addictive or not, and should be avoided in most instances.
-If you have been struggling with the abuse of any drug or drugs in this category, it is best to seek professional help to make real, long-term change.
+Hallucinogens are extremely dangerous drugs, whether they are addictive or not, and should be avoided.
+If you have been struggling with the misuse of any drug, it is best to seek professional help to make real, long-term change.